 There has been a tremendous amount of news coverage on the lack of new and used cars to buy in Canada.
 Since the majority of us need a car to lead a normal life, we are going to take a closer look at how do car loans work.

-Our St. Catharines car loans team outlines a few key things to know when you’re thinking about financing a new car purchase.
+Our team outlines a few key things to know about how car loans work in Canada when you’re thinking about financing a new car purchase.

 We will be speaking in broad terms since each lender will have a nuanced approach to loan underwriting.
 The first thing lenders will want to know about you is whether you are responsible by looking at your credit score.